wyliecoyote49/FairChange-master/readme.md

+## This README and the files come from the IBM FairChange repository.
+This is not my original work.
+This is for personal use, in an attempt to learn more about data science.

 # Fair Change Solution Starter
 This solution starter was created by technologists from IBM.
 The goal of this starter kit is to provide a solution for the theme of Police & Judicial Reform and Accountability.